Paris-France, Not Tennessee

 Hotel des Marronniers

 Small, charming, and perfectly located in Saint-Germain.
-My room was so tiny I had to turn sideways to pass between the bed and the desk — but honestly, I loved it.
+My room was so tiny I had to turn sideways to pass between the bed and the desk, no joke, but, I loved it.
 A short walk from the metro and close to the Big Four: Louvre, Eiffel Tower, Champs-Élysées, Notre-Dame.

-Even half-closed, Paris buzzes.
+Even half-closed, Paris is electric.
 I walked 40,000 steps in under two days and still didn’t scratch the surface.
-It’s alive — a blend of elegance, chaos, and motion.
+It’s alive and a bit overwhelming-a blend of elegance, chaos, and motion.

 It’s also not without stress.
-The crowds, the vendors, the “guess-the-ball” street scammers — all part of the show.
+Even without as many people, the vendors, the “guess-the-ball” street scammers-all part of the show.
 You learn fast: don’t buy the mini Eiffel towers, keep an eye on your bag, and move with purpose.
 Paris rewards confidence.

 The Louvre- Didn’t know the actual museum is underground

 Eiffel Tower – It’s iconic and overrated all at once.
 Still, you have to go.
-Just beware of the vendors and pickpockets.
+Just beware of the vendors and pickpockets(it’s a real thing)

-Arc de Triomphe – Massive.
+Arc de Triomphe – Freakin massive.
 Pictures don’t do it justice.
-I skipped going up — seeing it from the ground was enough.
+I skipped going up, seeing it from the ground was enough.
 The traffic circle around it is a spectacle all its own.

-Champs-Élysées – Wall-to-wall shopping and people.
-Fun to see, but if you’re looking for something authentic, keep walking.
+Champs-Élysées – Wall-to-wall shopping and people, not my thing, but a spectacle.
 Side note: there’s a Five Guys.
 I didn’t go in (I have limits), but I smiled.

 Louvre – This was the highlight of the trip.
-I love old stuff, and this place is the ultimate playground: Venus de Milo, Mona Lisa, Code of Hammurabi — the real deal.
+I love old stuff, and this place is the ultimate playground: Venus de Milo, Mona Lisa, Code of Hammurabi-the real deal.
 It’s magic.
-The tour is the way to go- too much ground to cover without some structure-super highly rated tour includes the ticket.
+This tour is the way to go- too much ground to cover without some structure-super highly rated tour includes the ticket.

 Notre-Dame – Closed when I went (2020, post-fire), so I’ll save that for the sequel.